KrithikVishal/Facial-Emotion-Recognition-App/README.md

 1. Install Python dependencies in `backend/` (see its README for details)
 2. Install Node.js dependencies in `frontend/`
 3. Run both backend and frontend as described above

-## License
-See individual `LICENSE` files in each folder for details.